sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 ## Create a role and role binding with a group prefix

-In this example, if a groups_prefix of `ad` is configured for [Active Directory authentication][39], the role and role binding will give a `dev` group access to create and manage Sensu workflows within the `default` namespace.
+In this example, if a groups_prefix of `ad` is configured for [Active Directory authentication][39], the role and role binding will give a `dev` group access to create and manage Sensu workflows within the `default` namespace:

 {{< language-toggle >}}